Estuary

 This guide is meant for two audiences:

-• Companies focused on just loading a cloud data warehouse
+• Teams primarily focused on loading data into a cloud data warehouse

 Key Data Integration Alternatives to Consider